Skip to main content

 Application Process

-All application materials must be submitted by email to Ellen C. Raimond, Ph.D., Associate Curator of Academic Initiatives, at ellen.raimond@duke.edu (In the subject line of the email write, “2024 Carmichael: {First Name, Last Name}”).
+All application materials must be submitted by email to Ellen C. Raimond, Ph.D., Associate Curator of Academic Initiatives, at ellen.raimond@duke.edu.
+(In the subject line of the email write, “2025 Carmichael – <applicant’s first and last name>”).

 To be considered complete, applications for the Carmichael Award must include: